How to File a Medical Negligence Claim in the High Court

-If however the claim is for an amount more than $250,000, it will have to be brought in the High Court.
-The procedure for filing a medical negligence claim in the High Courts can be found at Appendix J of the Supreme Court Practice Directions.
+If however the claim is for an amount more than $250,000, it will have to be brought in the General Division of the High Court.
+The procedure for filing a medical negligence claim in the General Division of the High Court can be found at Appendix J of the Supreme Court Practice Directions.

 Here is a summary of the 3 parts in the procedure.